Nunavut community posts bounty on 2 dogs on 'murderous caribou serial killing spree'

 "There's a couple of dogs gone wild here around town on our private island and they are on a murderous caribou serial killing spree," wrote a local resident on Facebook.

-The dogs belonged to an elder who lost them this summer, according to Moses Nakoolak, the president of the Aiviit Hunters and Trappers Organization (HTO).
+The dogs belonged to an elder who lost them last summer, according to Moses Nakoolak, the president of the Aiviit Hunters and Trappers Organization (HTO).

 The dogs were young and have since become wild, he said.